How to set up your mountain bike for winter

 Check over your bearings

-If all is well, check again as we move into the dryer months.
+If all is well, check again in the dryer months.

 Tweak your suspension